 |Model 1915||Horizon-blue, double-breasted, fall-down collar, martingale, 2 ext. breast pockets, 2 ext. waist pockets, 2 rear vent pockets, 2 internal breast pockets||Summer 1916 to 1918|

 Made in iron blue wool (90% indigo-dyed, 10% unbleached white) the Model 1877 was double-breasted with two rows of six buttons (model 1871) in brass with flaming grenade in relief; button-back tails; linen lining.
 Regulations stated that the collar was to be a standing one, though examples exist of non-regulation fall-down collars as well.
 The shoulder strap is either the Model 1908 (consisting of a single roll) or the Model 1913 (a stacked double roll).
 It was a common practice to wear only the right shoulder strap, or to wear neither.
 A belt loop is located on the left side of the greatcoat, which fastens via a small button.
 The cuff facings are closed by way of a small button as well.
 It is the Model 1877 greatcoat that by far will be the most common in 1914.
-Although it will be completely replaced by the early spring of 1915, the Model 1877 greatcoat will continue to be worn up to the end of the war by new recruits during their training period, often receiving their horizon-blue uniforms just before departing to the front.
+Although it was supplanted by the spring of 1915 with greatcoats made of the new light-blue cloth, the Model 1877 greatcoat will continue to be worn up to the end of the war by new recruits during their training period, often receiving their horizon-blue uniforms just before departing to the front.

 Nearly identical in design to the Model 1877, modified '14 was produced in light blue wool; double-breasted with two rows of six buttons.
 The buttons, collar patches, martingale, belt loop, shoulder straps and shoulder loops are the same as those on the Model 1877.
 Regulations stated that the collar should be a standing one, though half-chevalière, or fall-down, collars were also used.
 The modified '14 no longer has facings or buttons on the cuffs.
 As the first stocks of new light blue cloth arrived in August, certain manufacturers produce items that, in the absence of official directives from the War Ministry, integrally preserve the pre-war uniform cut.
 It isn't until the end of September that the description of the new uniform (Model 1914) is sent out.
 It was in this short lapse of time that a significant amount of the Model 1877/14 greatcoats were produced using the new wool.
 However, once the army had released the description of the much more simplified Model 1914, it became immediately clear that it would be less costly and time-consuming to produce.
 Thus, after only a month of production, manufacturers quickly switched to making the regulation model.
 Still Model 1877/14s remained in limited distribution through the fall of 1914.